 But when the right time came, God sent his Son, born of a woman, subject to the law.
 God sent him to buy freedom for us who were slaves to the law, so that he could adopt us as his very own children.
 And because we are his children, God has sent the Spirit of his Son into our hearts, prompting us to call out, “Abba, Father.”
 Now you are no longer a slave but God’s own child.
 And since you are his child, God has made you his heir.
 (Galatians 4:4–7 NLT)

 I was there.
-My identity shifted with every guy I dated.
-What they dressed like, and the music they listened to, I embraced and built a false identity that would blend with theirs.
+My identity shifted with every guy I dated; from what they dressed like and the music they listened to, I embraced and built a false identity that would blend with theirs.
 Two lost orphans, trying to find themselves, not knowing our true selves were hidden in Christ:

 Since you have been raised to new life with Christ, set your sights on the realities of heaven, where Christ sits in the place of honor at God’s right hand.
 Think about the things of heaven, not the things of earth.
 For you died to this life, and your real life is hidden with Christ in God.
 (Colossians 3:1–3 NLT)

-I can say so joyfully, by the grace of God, I now know my true identity and I have not shifted from it for over six years.
+I can say so joyfully, by the grace of God, I now know my true identity and I have not shifted from it for over nine years.

 Thanks to His Spirit within me, this adoption I’ve experienced, I now only become more and more like Jesus.
 This is not from my own strength, but His alone.
 Any good in me is from Christ’s Spirit, His transforming power who makes this daughter more and more like her Heavenly Father.
 My heart is full to overflowing with joy, peace, and love, knowing who my King is and who I am to Him.
 I pray that Bruce, and many more come to know and enjoy the same.